Congratulations on having a new baby!

 How long can I be on parental leave for?

-If you’re clearly going to struggle to afford the loan while on leave, the bank will not approve your application.
+If you’re clearly going to struggle to afford the loan while on leave, the bank won’t approve your application.
 All lenders we deal with practice responsible lending.

 Paid or unpaid maternity leave?

 Paid maternity leave is viewed more favourably by the banks.
-The problem most people face is that often you may only be paid half of your normal salary while on leave, and so most lenders will not assess your loan based on your normal salary.
+The problem most people face is that often you may only be paid half of your normal salary while on leave, and so most lenders won’t assess your loan based on your normal salary.

 Unpaid maternity leave is treated by almost all banks as if you were unemployed!
 Even if you have a set date to return to work, many will still not approve your loan until you’re actually back at your job.